 It is important to know that when this transposition occurs, differences can occur from country to country.
 Individual competent authorities may have differing interpretations on the meaning of what was originally approved, and additional differences can occur due to simple translation errors.

 Here's an actual illustration of the importance of guidance.
 On Aug.
 11, 2005, the European Commission published Directive 2005/50/EC on the reclassification of hip, knee and shoulder joint replacements to Class III from IIb.
 This was driven at the request of the competent authorities in France and the United Kingdom.
 Annex 9 of the original Medical Device Directive 93/42/EEC was amended to reflect the new classification for these devices.
 After the directive was published, MDEG stakeholders realized that some points in the directive needed clarification and subsequently published a guidance document on Jan.
 11, 2007, to help clarify these issues.

 The guidance document is a unified interpretation of the meaning and intent of the directive and is not legally binding.
 Look at it this way: Amendments to directives reflect major shifts in thinking, whereas guidance documents are merely clarifications of existing rules.
 Reclassification of an entire line of products is a major shift, and therefore, an amendment to the directive was completed.

-It is anticipated that the MDEG will be issuing many MEDDEVs this year, and this column certainly will highlight some of the important ones in the future.
 As you can see, the legislation process is complex in Europe, and many different stakeholders are involved.
 Reviewing the guidance, however, can give you a better understanding of the changes.
 Guidance documents should be considered as important as law, even though they are not legally binding.